 We all have a part to play.
 Our collective purpose is to play one instrument in the symphony of something much larger.
 As the Talmud says, "You are not required to finish the work, neither are you free to desist from it."

 Change Is Only Found in Taking Action

 "Our hormonal and nerve impulses will change to correspond to the new person we are becoming.
 Once we have achieved this degree of change we are able to do "good deeds" without any expectation of reward.
-Good deeds are now a natural and spontaneous expression of our beings as a result of our consciousness becoming established at a higher level.
+Good deeds (a life purpose direction) is now a natural and spontaneous expression of our beings as a result of our consciousness becoming established at a higher level.
 We can start by making small changes in our life by focusing on little things."

 ~ F. Aster Barnwell